Optimal control of semi-Markov processes with a backward stochastic differential equations approach: Abstract

 \section{Abstract}

-The article concerns the optimal control of semi-Markov processes with general state and action spaces.
-The optimal control problem is formulated on finite horizon.
-We prove that the value function and the optimal control law can be represented by means of the solution of a class of backward stochastic differential equations (BSDEs) driven by a semi-Markov process or, equivalently, by the associated random measure.
-Moreover, a nonlinear variant of Kolmogorov equation is introduced: the specific structure of the semi-Markov process leads to a new formulation which allows to consider solutions in the classical sense.
-We show that BSDEs can be used to solve this class of nonlinear Kolmogorov equations, and we conclude that the unique solution to Hamilton-Jacobi-Bellman equation associated to our class of control problems identifies the value function.
+In the present work we employ, for the first time, backward stochastic differential equations (BSDEs) to study the optimal control of semi-Markov processes on finite horizon, with general state and action spaces.
+More precisely, we prove that the value function and the optimal control law can be represented by means of the solution of a class of BSDEs driven by a semi-Markov process or, equivalently, by the associated random measure.
+The peculiarity of the semi-Markov framework, with respect to the pure jump Markov case, consists in the proof of the relation between BSDE and optimal control problem.
+This is done, as usual, via the Hamilton-Jacobi-Bellman (HJB) equation, which however in the semi-Markov case is characterized by an additional differential term $\partial_a$.
+Taking into account the particular structure of semi-Markov processes we rewrite the HJB equation in a suitable integral form which involves a directional derivative operator $D$ related to $\partial_a$.
+Then, using a formula of It$\hat{\mbox{o}}$ type tailor-made for semi-Markov processes and the operator $D$, we are able to prove that the BSDE provides the unique classical solution to the HJB equation, which is shown to be the value function of our control problem.

 { \textbf{Keywords:} Backward stochastic differential equations, optimal control problems, semi-Markov processes, marked point processes.}